Cherednik algebras and Calogero-Moser cells: Description of the chapters

 Chapter \ref{ch:conjgeometry} gives a conjecture on the cohomology ring and the $\CM^\times$-equivariant cohomology ring of Calogero-Moser spaces, extending the description of Etingof-Ginzburg in the smooth case.
 We also conjecture that irreducible components of the fixed points of finite order automorphisms on the Calogero-Moser space are Calogero-Moser spaces for reflection subquotients.
+This conjecture has been extended to symplectic leaves in \cite{bonnafe autosymp}.

-Part IV is based on the study of particular cases.
+Part~\ref{part:exemples} is based on the study of particular cases.
 Chapter \ref{chapitre nul} presents the theory for the parameter $c=0$.

-Chapter \ref{chapitre:rang 1} is devoted to the case of $V$ of dimension $1$.
+Chapter \ref{chapitre:rang 1} is devoted to the case where $V$ has dimension $1$.
 We give a description of the objects introduced earlier, in particular the Galois closure $R$.
-We show that generic decomposition groups can be very complicated, for particular values of the parameter.
+We show that generic decomposition groups can be very complicated for some values of the parameters.
+We also compute the cohomology of the Calogero-Moser space, even when it is singular, confirming the conjecture on cohomology.

-Chapter \ref{chapitre:b2} analyzes the case of $W$ a finite Coxeter group of type $B_2$.
+Chapter \ref{chapitre:b2} analyzes the case of $W$ a Coxeter group of type $B_2$.
 We determine in \S\ref{section:quotient B2} the ring of diagonal invariants and the minimal polynomial of the Euler element.
 We continue in \S\ref{section:Q B2} with the determination of the corresponding deformed objects.
 The Calogero-Moser families are then easily found.
 We move next to the determination of the Galois group $G$.
 Section \S\ref{se:cellsB2} is the more complicated study of ramification and the determination of the Calogero-Moser cells.
-We finish in \S\ref{sec:fixed-b2} with a discussion of fixed points of the action of groups of roots of unity, confirming Conjecture \FIX.
+We finish in \S\ref{sec:fixed-b2} with a discussion of fixed points of the action of groups of roots of unity, confirming the conjecture on fixed points.

+Chapter~\ref{chapter:diedral} illustrates the topological approach (via Gaudin algebras) of the computation of cells in the particular case of finite dihedral groups.
+No proof is given, but we provide pictures that give evidence for our main conjectures.

-We have gathered in six Appendices some general algebraic considerations, few of which are original.
+We have gathered in six appendices some general algebraic considerations, few of which are original.

 Appendix \ref{appendice:filtration} is a brief exposition of filtered modules and filtered algebras.
 We analyze in particular properties of an algebra with a filtration that are consequences of the corresponding properties for the associated graded algebra.
-We discuss symmetric algebras in \S\ref{se:symmalg}.
+We discuss symmetrizing forms in \S\ref{se:symmalg} and we finish with Weyl algebras in \S\ref{se:Weylalgebra}.